 What characteristics did Islam have that made it so accommodating?
 Why was there a time when it no longer expanded?

 Islam was highly popular due to its fiscal regime, which was much more favourable than that of other states of its time.
 In these first centuries, Islam spread in societies characterized by a strong political fragmentation.
-In ancient societies, human groups were self-organizing.
+Human groups were self-organizing in ancient societies.

 In the territories of present-day France and Spain, which were subject to the rule of the Visigoths and Merovingians, came an external power, Islam, which came across organized human groups.
 But beyond the political unity, the human groups that lived there were not cohesive, and it was very likely that someone from outside would want to cohere them.